Daniel Pearl's name can be difficult to separate from the worst thing that happened to him.

 His murder changed the press-freedom conversation because it revealed a new vulnerability

-What made Pearl's death so consequential was not only that a prominent American journalist had been kidnapped and killed.
-It was that the murder changed how journalists and press-freedom groups understood the risks of the post-9/11 environment.
+What made Pearl's death so consequential was larger than the kidnapping and killing of a prominent American journalist.
+The murder changed how journalists and press-freedom groups understood the risks of the post-9/11 environment.

 The Committee to Protect Journalists said this directly in its 2003 reporting handbook on conflict safety.
 Pearl's abduction and murder, it argued, forced editors and reporters to confront a heightened sense of vulnerability, especially for journalists reporting on terrorism and conflict.
 In other words, Pearl's death became a reference point in newsroom safety culture far beyond his own newspaper.